jbibel/Compression-Drawing/README.md

 - A few days ago I got a warning that there was a memory leak caused by the app.
 I figure the culprit is within the node server and the functions that are called within.
 How things are structured, the function that creates the compressed image can get overwhelmed if it gets too many requests to do its job.
 I try not to go too fast with this app, but sometimes I have and it either loads an image from a previous session or gives an error saying the image does not exist.
 Just wait for the compressed image to show up on the canvas before hitting compress again.
 - I don't have much experience with javascript, node, and electron.
 I was using javascript because thats all I really know and have had some experience with.
 More accurately, I only really know the library p5.js hahaha.
 So it should go without saying that things have been written and composed in a weird, not too great way.
 I'm sure I could rewrite a bunch of aspects that could be simplified/abstracted so things could run smoother.
 A bigger issue is that javascript is not a good language for an app like this that requires to frequently save and load images semi-seamlessly.
 There are so many finicky I have done to get things to work as they do now that I am still kinda shocked it still holds up (for the most part).
 </details>

+This read me is still being worked on.
+I will continue to update it until I think it is finished.
+Things to be added soon; Basics on how to use, description of features and tools, and other notes and thanks.

 ## What is this exactly?
 Compression Drawing is a drawing tool that explores JPEG compression artifacts and recursive image processing.